-- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Short-circuit detection node - a) for non-directional short circuit reporters select the variable you wish to import in the dialog that opens b) for directional short circuit reporters with a trip alarm link the variable with Triggering and add the appropriate direction:
+- 1. navigate to the Automatic Line Coloring node in the combined element properties - 2. open the Short-circuit detection node - a) for non-directional short circuit detection devices select the variable you wish to import in the dialog that opens b) for directional short circuit detection devices with a trip alarm link the variable with Triggering and add the appropriate direction: